BHUTAN TOUR PACKAGES

 Mr.Tashi Wangchuk (Nature Guide)

-He is sincere and very dedicated to his work.
-His biggest asset is his ability to work in big groups and catering to the need of every individual.
-He handles lots of regional tourists traveling to Bhutan.
+He is a sincere and very dedicated guide who has worked with us for the last 5 years.
+He works mostly with big groups because of his ability to cater to the need of every individual.
+He handles lots of regional tourists traveling to Bhutan from India Bangladesh and Maldives.

 Mrs. Lhendup (Female Culture and Nature Guide)

 Only lady guide we have in the company.
-Some of our female solo traveler to Bhutan who does not feel comfortable with male guide prefer the female to accompany them.
+Miss Lhendup accompanies Some of our female solo traveler to Bhutan who does not feel comfortable with a male guide.
 Miss.
 Lhendup is well versed in Bhutan history and very outgoing.
 She reads a lot and doesn’t get surprised if she talks about the famous author Daniele Steel.
 She is a fan of this author.

 Lal Bdr Rai: He is one of the oldest guides we have.
 His field of experience is trekking in different parts of Bhutan.
 He completed all the treks in Bhutan it has to offer and he is the GEM of trekking Guide in our company.